-Strength indicator that reads price action to confirm trend and strength.
-Advanced multi currency and multi time frame indicator that shows you simply by looking at one chart, every currency pair that is trending and the strongest and weakest currencies driving those trends.
+Currency strength indicator that reads price action to confirm trend and strength.
+Advanced multi-currency and multi-time frame indicator that shows you simply by looking at one chart, every currency pair that is trending and the strongest and weakest currencies driving those trends.

 This indicator intelligently reads the price action of 28 currency pairs simultaneously in any time frame in real time, so you always know the strongest and weakest currencies to pair together.
 Currency Strength Matrix establishes a currencies true strength by reading price action and cyclicity to determine trend, the only true method for identifying trend.

 The single most important factor in currency trading is each currencies relative strength.
 A major benefit currency traders have over traders of other markets, is that they can pre-select which two currencies they wish to pair together to give them the highest probability for a successful outcome.
 Without understanding a currencies core strength, the pairings you choose are less likely to succeed.